stonepros/stone/doc/install/manual-freebsd-deployment.rst

 cannot reach an ``active + clean`` state until you have enough OSDs to handle the number of copies of an object (e.g., ``osd pool default size = 2`` requires at least two OSDs).
-After bootstrapping your monitor, your cluster has a default CRUSH map; however, the CRUSH map doesn't have any Ceph OSD Daemons mapped to a Ceph Node.
+After bootstrapping your monitor, your cluster has a default CRUSH map; however, the CRUSH map doesn't have any Stone OSD Daemons mapped to a Stone Node.

 Long Form